Young long-haired smiling man in glasses working with laptop while sitting with coffee in cafe

 Did you know?

 Hard inquiries are also just one of many factors that can affect your credit score.
-In fact, hard inquiries account for only 10% of FICO® Scores.3 Your credit score can also be impacted by other factors, including:
+In fact, hard inquiries account for only 10% of your credit score.

-Now that you know that checking your credit score won’t impact it, and what factors can affect your credit score, learn how to stay on top of your credit score to improve your financial standing.
+Now that you know that checking your own credit score won’t impact it, and what factors can affect your credit score, learn how to stay on top of your credit score to improve your personal finance goals.

 Next steps